cthoyt/cthoyt.github.io/_posts/2025-09-30-bridging-culture-and-chemistry.md

-The next goal was to identify entries in Iconclass correspond to elements, compounds, laboratory equipment, or other terms relevant in the chemistry domain, and create mappings that can serve as a "semantic bridge" between disciplines.
+The next goal was to identify entries in Iconclass correspond to elements, compounds, laboratory equipment, or other terms relevant in the chemistry domain, and create semantic mappings that can serve as a "semantic bridge" between disciplines.

+This makes use of [Simple Standard for Sharing Ontological Mappings (SSSOM)](https://mapping-commons.github.io/sssom/) as a community standard for storing semantic mappings and giving access to standardized tooling for accessing, querying, and applying them.

 ### First attempt: lexical matching

-The [Biomappings](github.com/biopragmatics/biomappings) project provides tools for predicting semantic mappings using lexical matching.
-It can quickly be used to spin up a workflow for matching any two vocabularies available through PyOBO with a few lines.
+The [Biomappings](https://github.com/biopragmatics/biomappings) project provides tools for predicting semantic mappings using lexical matching in SSSOM.
+Much like the Bioregistry, this has a bit of a nomenclature issue and is actually cross-disciplinary.
+Anyway, it can quickly be used to spin up a workflow for matching any two vocabularies available through PyOBO with a few lines.
 I gave it a try to match Iconclass to the [Chemical Methods Ontology (CHMO)](https://bioregistry.io/chmo):